 Let's make your room less appealing to or and more comfortable for you.
-Here are tips to get your create an allergy-free bedroom.
+Here are some tips to help you create an allergy-free bedroom.

 Eliminate dust mites

 Dust mites, though microscopic, could be living in your bed and bedding.
-They may trigger in people, especially when you’re in bed.
-There are some ways to get rid of them:
+They may trigger in some people, especially when you’re in bed.
+There are ways to get rid of them, including:

-- Dust mite proof bed sheets: Use bed sheets that are dust mite proof for your bed and pillows.
+- Dust-mite-proof bed sheets: Use bed sheets that are dust-mite-proof for your bed and pillows.
 The best materials are cotton or wool.
-Don't be tricked into buying polyester or polyester blends, dust mites love these.
+Don't be tricked into buying polyester or polyester blends, as dust mites love these.

 - Regular washing: Washing your pillowcases, bed sheets and duvet covers regularly eliminates bacteria.